 4 of the Best Things to do in Labuan Bajo

-Most tourists come to Labuan Bajo come to visit the Island of Komodo, home to the famous Komodo dragons.
-To see the Komodo Dragons you will have to join a Komodo Island tour with one of the rangers.
-There are a number of set hikes to choose from ranging from the short hikes, which take 20 minutes, to overnight hikes where you get to camp on the island.
-The best time to visit the Island of Komodo is in the early afternoon when the big Komodo dragons are sitting lazily in the shade and the baby dragons are wandering through the wilderness.
+Most tourists looking for things to do in Flores come to visit the island of Komodo, home to the famous Komodo dragons.
+To see the Komodo dragons you will have to join a Komodo Island tour with one of the rangers.
+There are a number of set hikes to choose from ranging from the short hikes, which take 20-30 minutes, to overnight hikes where you get to camp on the island.
+The best time to visit the island of Komodo is in the early afternoon when the big Komodo dragons are sitting lazily in the shade and the baby dragons are wandering through the wilderness.

 Fun Ideas for Things to do in Labuan Bajo